 Most workers in Montana are entitled to overtime pay when they work more than 40 hours per week.
 In certain circumstances, however, there are exemptions.

 Employees engaged in executive, administrative, or professional capacities (and paid at least $455 per week on a salary basis) are exempt from the overtime requirement.
-Note that new minimum salary requirements for overtime exemption take effect in January 2020 and increase the minimum salary threshold to $684 per week (or $35,568 annually).
+Note that new minimum salary requirements for these overtime exemptions take effect in January 2020 and increase the minimum salary threshold to $684 per week (or $35,568 annually).
 This change in federal law will also apply to most workers in Montana when making the determination of whether they are classified as exempt or non-exempt from the overtime pay laws.

 Misclassification of Independent Contractors